Neural Plasticity Networks: Experimental Results

-The results on CIFAR-10 and CIFAR-100 are shown in Tables~\ref{PLA_CIFAR10}, ~\ref{PLA_CIFAR100} and Figure~\ref{fig:cifar}.
-Similar to the results on MNIST, both network sparsification and expansion reach the similar network capacities with similar classification accuracies at the end of the training even though they are started from two significant different network architectures.
-Interestingly, on the CIFAR datasets both sparsification and expansion reach accuracies that are better than the baseline models, even though the final architectures are less than 10\% of the baseline architectures.
+We compare the performance of NPNs with the state-of-the-art pruning algorithms, including SFP~\cite{he2018soft}, AMC~\cite{he2018amc}, FPGM~\cite{he2019filter}, TAS~\cite{dong2019network} and HRank~\cite{lin2020hrank}, with the results shown in Table~\ref{tab:cifar}.
+Since the baseline accuracies in all the reference papers are different, we follow the common practice and compare the performances of all competing methods by their accuracy gains $\Delta_{Acc}$ and their pruning rates in terms of FLOPs and network parameters.
+It can be observed that NPN sparsification and NPN expansion achieve very competitive performances to the state-of-the-arts in terms of classification accuracies and prune rates.
+More interestingly, similar to the results on MNIST, both network sparsification and expansion reach the similar network capacities with similar classification accuracies at the end of the training even though they are started from two significantly different network architectures, demonstrating the plasticity of NPN for network sparsification and expansion.